anastasiamousa/anastasiamousa.github.io---old/README.md

 https://anastasiamousa.github.io/

-*disclaimer: It will not remain as it is now, it will be updated every now and then.
+*disclaimer: It will not remain as it is now, it will be updated every now and then, with new code, frameworks and of course, content.